Trigary/BotMender/packets.md

 The following vector specifies the position towards which the weapons are rotating.

 **Server_StateUpdate**
-X * (53 bytes + size of "Client_InputUpdate"): Byte-BotId, Client_InputDate, Vector3-Position, Quaternion-Rotation, Vector3-Velocity, Vector3-AngularVelocity
+6Bytes-Timestamp, Byte-BotId, Client_InputUpdate, Vector3-Position, Quaternion-Rotation, Vector3-Velocity, Vector3-AngularVelocity
-The server informs the client of X many bots' states.
+The server informs the client of X many bots' states at the timestamp.

 # TCP